moby/moby/docs/sources/reference/run.md

 and documentation on [cgroups
 devices](https://www.kernel.org/doc/Documentation/cgroups/devices.txt)).

-When the operator executes `docker run -privileged`{.docutils .literal}, Docker will enable to access to all devices on the host as well as set some configuration in AppArmor to allow the container nearly all the same access to the host as processes running outside containers on the
+When the operator executes `docker run -privileged`, Docker will enable to access to all devices on the host as well as set some configuration in AppArmor to allow the container nearly all the same access to the host as processes running outside containers on the